tsvwg/wg-materials/ietf117/minutes-1.md

 Matt Joras: Secure information exchange is presented before but it was not accpeted.
 BoF was the dispatch feedback.
 TSV accepts

-Tom Herbert: Already discussed in one to one wireless media header. not architectural correct. contradicts core architecture.
+Tom Herbert: Already discussed in one to one wireless medi* header. not architectural correct. contradicts core architecture.
 Practical issues with middleboxes.
 IPv6 extension headers has been seen before.
 Hop by hop processing draft is also not applicable.
-Network signalling from host is a common problem and should find a common generic solution.
-Maybe an INT area subject.
+Network signalling from host is * common problem and should find * common generic solution.
+Maybe an INT are* subject.

 Chair : QoS aspects fall in this group such as queues.
-INT area defines encapsulation.
+INT are* defines encapsulation.

-Christian : This is not a UDP option function which is end to end and supposed to be used by transport and not be intermediries.
-A new mechanism should be diff and not be part of UDP options.
+Christian : This is not * UDP option function which is end to end and supposed to be used by transport and not be intermediries. * new mechanism should be diff and not be part of UDP options.

-Tianji Jiang : I like this idea as we have a real case.
-Media header IP draft could be used.
+Tianji Jiang : I like this ide* as we have * real case.
+Medi* header IP draft could be used.
 3GPP could be mapped to this header.

-Q C.Heard : agree with earlier comments from Tom and Christian.
+* C.Heard : agree with earlier comments from Tom and Christian.
 Oauth applicability.
 Networking is modifying thiese option in transit ?
-A : no modification of tags in transit.
+* : no modification of tags in transit.

 Kazuho Oku : closed information should have better treatment.
 Packets should not be dropped in transit.
 Sender should decide.

 Tim Chown : Common requirements for marking such as hop by hop.

 Marco Munizaga: Extension headers seem to be useful.
-Should focus on better support rather than a new thing.
+Should focus on better support rather than * new thing.

 Chair : intention for next meeting
-A : particiapte in BoF for refinement.
+* : particiapte in BoF for refinement.